vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 }
 ```

-Here I am assigning a baseline font, sizing and colours to all elements.
 Style the branches of the tree not each individual leaf.
 You will write a lot less code and be better for it.
+If you style at the topmost level and let CSS naturally cascade down, you shouldn't need to  assign things more than once.

 ```
 :root {